Tomorrow’s conference call. Your grocery list. The kid’s soccer game.

 Why not pair your favorite tunes with a warm, soothing bath?
 If your home has a bathtub, fill it with warm water, bath salts, or essential oils.
 Create a calming atmosphere using candles and soft lighting.

 Hot water helps relax tense muscles, preparing your body for sleep.
-Relaxed muscles are beneficial for both physical and mental tension and help alleviate anxious or racing thoughts.
+Relaxed muscles are beneficial for both physical and mental tension and help alleviate anxiety or racing thoughts.

 Try Natural Supplements